University of Santiago de Compostela: History

-The beginning of the 20th century produced a new generation of intellectuals closely tied to the university who would make up the core of a revival in the cultural life of Galicia.
-At the same time, there was a wide acceptance and support to the modern currents of thought.
-This introduced key figures from different scientific fields in our institutions.
-This is when the USC experiences a significant growth in the number of students as well as in careers, which also meant a significant growth in infrastructures.
-Thus, it continued to develop with new buildings, the enlargement of the University Building, the Faculty of Geography and History, and further on accommodation buildings, the College of Veterinary (Galician Parliament), the College of Deaf and Dumbs (Seat of the Xunta de Galicia) and the Faculty and Medicine.
-Another great project was the establishment of the Hall of Residence in 1930.
-Definitively, it is a period of great quantitative and quality changes with an important increase in infrastructures along with the regionalisation of studies in search for a best adaptation to the Galician reality.
+At the beginning of the 20th century, a new generation of intellectuals closely associated with the university emerged and contributed to a revival of cultural life in Galicia.
+During this period, modern intellectual and scientific currents gained wider acceptance, bringing prominent scholars from various disciplines to the institution.
+University of Santiago de Compostela experienced substantial growth in student enrollment and academic programs, accompanied by the expansion of its infrastructure.
+New facilities included extensions to the main university building, the Faculty of Geography and History, student residences, the College of Veterinary Medicine (now the seat of the Parliament of Galicia), the College for the Deaf and Dumbs (now the seat of the Xunta de Galicia) and the Faculty and Medicine.
+Another notable development was the establishment of the university residence hall in 1930.
+The period was characterized by significant institutional growth and modernization, as well as efforts to adapt academic studies more closely to social and cultural context of Galicia.

 Another characteristic of the 20th century was the establishment of agreements with foreign institutions of university education, at first with Portuguese universities.
 From then on, academic halls were established for women, who became members of the university in the 1913–1914 academic year.
 Moreover, the number of books of the institution has been increased with new endowments, such as that of the American Library.

 The military rising against the Republic and the outbreak of the Spanish Civil War meant a period of change in the University of Santiago.
 The military coups dominated the city council, imposing on the university a new rector and new norms such as praying before and after each lesson.
 Precisely, the Santiago de Compostela anti-Franco opposition came from "middle class intellectuals" and students of the university and not from the working-class movements, as happened in Coruña, Vigo or Ferrol.